Search through GitLab (FREE)

 Issues and MRs assigned to you or created by you

-You'll also find shortcuts to issues and merge requests created by you or assigned to you on the search field on the top-right of your screen:
+GitLab shows shortcuts to issues and merge requests created by you or assigned to you in the search field in the upper right corner:

 Filtering issue and merge request lists

-Follow these steps to filter the Issues and Merge Requests list pages within projects and groups:
+Follow these steps to filter the Issues and Merge Requests list pages in projects and groups:

 - Click in the field Search or filter results....